 wamo's clever technology can instantly confirm your identity and company when you register, so you'll be ready to begin in no time.
 Registration takes roughly 10 minutes.roughly 10 minutes.

-Registering a Business and Opening a Bank Account with wamo Is Easy!
+Registering a Business and Opening a Business Account with wamo Is Easy!

 With wamo you can receive and send payments in several currencies, take advantage of tax benefits, and feel secure knowing that your organisation is fully operational as soon as you have a corporate account set up with wamo.
 You can even issue yourself a virtual card in a few minutes which will be ready to use for online payments and purchases instantly.
 While wamo's physical Visa debit cards are delivered free to anywhere in the UK and Europe.